Archive for the Elvis Category

 Harry Potter Book & Movie Countdown

-Posted in Elvis, Harry Potter, books, movies, pop culture on July 9, 2007 by Paxton
+Posted in books, Elvis, Harry Potter, movies, pop culture with tags on July 9, 2007 by Paxton

 Harry Potter 5I am a huge dork for the Harry Potter series.
 I love both the books and the movies.
 Well, this week is the home stretch to the premier of the fifth Harry Potter movie, Harry Potter and the Order of the Phoenix.
 I absolutely can’t wait.
 The movies have been coming along with the same high quality as the books so I’m very happy to see them continue.
 There was a scare after the first two movies that they were going to replace the 3 main characters because they were getting “too old”.
 Absolutely stupid and I probably would have stopped watching the movies.
 However, Warner Bros has gratefully decided to keep the main 3 actors and are continuing with the series unabated.
 I think Daniel Radcliffe as Harry has signed on for the final 2 films.
 Very exciting.
 I also have enjoyed the practice of switching directors every movie as it keeps things fresh (although 1 and 2 were directed by the same man, Chris Columbus).
 I’m stoked to see this 5th installment this weekend.